ncbi/ribovore/00README.txt

 #                                 'full-exact':          spans full model and no 5' or 3' inserts
 #                                                        and no indels in first or final 10 model positions
 #                                 'full-extra':          spans full model but has 5' and/or 3' inserts
-#                                 'full-ambig-extra':    spans full model and no 5' or 3' inserts
+#                                 'full-ambig-more':     spans full model and no 5' or 3' inserts
 #                                                        but has indel(s) in first and/or final 10 model positions
 #                                                        and insertions outnumber deletions at 5' and/or 3' end
 #                                 'full-ambig-less':     spans full model and no 5' or 3' inserts